AztecProtocol/engineering-designs/docs/building-in-chunks/dd.md

 This is not a good candidate to inject a slashing rule over, since it will result in massively wasted work as multiple validators all try to propose the same/different chunks.

 We arrive then at granting the ability for leaders to submit chunks from prior slots, as long as there was consensus on L2 that the chunk was valid.
-This could look something like the following.
-Leaders aggregate the signatures from the committee over each chunk, and distribute that set of signatures for each chunk once the two thirds plus one signatures are obtained.
-The replicas would emit a signature over this set of signatures attesting to their receipt of the set.
-Once a replica sees _one third plus one_ committee members receipt signatures over this set, they "lock" on the respective chunk, and refuse to build on any other, unless L1 forces them to.
-This would prevent any chunk not building on this checkpoint from landing on L1, since there is at least one honest node locked on it.
+We would likely use an implementation of tendermint or hotstuff-2 to accomplish this.

 In this way, we can slash all the _proposers_ in a committee (i.e. 32) if a checkpoint is locked, but not published, bringing the guarantee of the chunks to ~$54K, and their latency arbitrarily low (as low as the time to (re)execute a _single_ transaction, and collect signatures).